thundergnat/X11-libxdo/README.md

 Takes four parameters:

-  * int $window: the ID of the window to resize.
+  * Window $window: the ID of the window to resize.

   * int $width: the new desired width.